szczyglis-dev/py-gpt/docs/source/functions.rst

 	}

-Then, in the ``Custom Commands`` plugin, create a new command with the same name and the same parameters:
+Then, in the ``Custom commands`` plugin, create a new command with the same name and the same parameters:

 **Command name:** ``send_email``